Hepenny History, Family Crest & Coats of Arms

 Early History of the Hepenny family

 This web page shows only a small excerpt of our Hepenny research.
-Another 149 words (11 lines of text) are included under the topic Early Hepenny History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1598, 1729, 1752, 1736, and 1816 are included under the topic Early Hepenny History in all our PDF Extended History products and printed products wherever possible.

 Hepenny Spelling Variations

 Hepenny has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hepenny have been found, including Halfpenny, Halpin(Limerick), Halpeny(Monaghan), Halpern and many more.

 Early Notables of the Hepenny family (pre 1700)

 Distinguished members of the family include William Halfpenny, alias Michael Hoare (fl.
 1752), who styles himself architect and carpenter on the title-page of some of his works, appears to have resided at Richmond, Surrey, and in London during the first half of the eighteenth century. " Batty Langley describes him in his ‘Ancient Masonry’ (1736), p.
 147, as ‘Mr. William Halfpeny, alias Hoare, lately of Richmond in Surrey, carpenter,’ and seems...

 Migration of the Hepenny family to Ireland

 Some of the Hepenny family moved to Ireland, but this topic is not covered in this excerpt.